awslabs/amazon-sagemaker-workshop/Introduction/README.md

 To create a SageMaker notebook instance for this workshop, follow the instructions at [**Creating a Notebook Instance**](../NotebookCreation), then return here to continue with the next module of the workshop.

-## Videogame Sales
+## Structured Data Use Case:  Videogame Sales

+In this module, we'll use Amazon SageMaker's built-in version of XGBoost to make predictions based on structured data related to the videogame industry.
 Please go to the following link for this module:  [**Videogame Sales**](../modules/Video_Game_Sales.md).
 Be sure to use the **downloaded** version of the applicable Jupyter notebook from this workshop repository.

 When you're finished, return here to move on to the next module.

-## Sentiment Analysis
+## Computer Vision Use Case:  Image Classification

-Please go to the following link for this module:  [**Sentiment Analysis**](../modules/Sentiment_Analysis.md).
+This module uses Amazon SageMaker's built-in Image Classification algorithm.
+Please go to the following link for this module:  [**Image Classification with Transfer Learning**](../modules/Image_Classification_Transfer_Learning.md).
 Be sure to use the **downloaded** version of the applicable Jupyter notebook from this workshop repository.

 When you're finished, return here to move on to the next module.

-## Image Classification
+## Natural Language Processing Use Case:  Sentiment Analysis

-Please go to the following link for this module:  [**Image Classification with Transfer Learning**](../modules/Image_Classification_Transfer_Learning.md).
+In contrast to the previous modules, which used some of Amazon SageMaker's built-in algorithms, in this module we'll use a deep learning framework within Amazon SageMaker with our own script defining our model.
+Please go to the following link for this module:  [**Sentiment Analysis**](../modules/Sentiment_Analysis.md).
 Be sure to use the **downloaded** version of the applicable Jupyter notebook from this workshop repository.

-When you're finished, return here and go on to the Cleanup Guide.
+When you're finished, return here and go on to the Extra Credit module or Cleanup Guide.

+## Extra Credit:  Videogame Sales Using Scripts, the CLI and Console

+The previous modules all use Jupyter notebooks to demonstrate the use of hosted training and hosted model endpoints in Amazon SageMaker.
+However, in a typical machine learning pipeline, scripts are used to launch training jobs and deploy models, not notebooks.
+Also, it is convenient to use the console for these tasks on an ad hoc basis without having to open notebooks or use scripts.

+In this extra credit module, you will revisit the Videogame Sales example, but use Bash scripts to launch a training job and the Amazon SageMaker console to deploy the trained model.
+To begin, please go to the following link for this module and start at **Step 8 (Training Job)**:  [**Videogame Sales with the CLI and Console**](../modules/Video_Game_Sales_CLI_Console.md).

 ## Cleanup